USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_compile_and_run.md

 It should be noted that from now on, the other CMAQ directories are referenced relative to CMAQ_HOME and it is where your CMAQ project will be run from.
 While this directory structure is convenient for the benchmark case and most CMAQ applications, other configurations are possible.

-## 5.5 Compiling and Running CMAQ Preprocessors

-### 5.5.1 Initialization of CMAQ Environment
+## 5.5 Initialization of CMAQ Environment

 Consistency of configuration variables is critical for building CMAQ itself, not just its libraries.
 Accordingly CMAQ includes the configuration script `config_cmaq.csh` to help enforce consistent environment settings for CMAQ and its associated libraries [Appendix A](CMAQ_UG_appendixA_model_options.md) lists the `config_cmaq.csh` variables defined for the build process and suggests values to which to set those variables.